Logotipo de HL

 2013

-Columbia University waited for several months before notifying patients that Dr. Hadden was no longer practicing medicine.
+Columbia University waited for several months before notifying patients that the former Dr. Hadden was no longer practicing medicine.
 They did not tell patients about his sexual misconduct or arrest.

 2014